-Due to an extensive advertising campaign, eHarmony.com (*Est. $60 per month) is one of the most well-known matchmaking sites.
-The website launched in 2000 and says it uses "29 dimensions" to predict the potential success of a long-term relationship.
-This information is collected through 256 questions that are grouped into core traits (like emotional temperament, social style and intellect) and vital attributes (like relationship skills, values and family background), and if the questionnaire identifies you as "emotionally unhealthy," you won't be offered membership.
+Thanks to an extensive advertising campaign, eHarmony.com (Est. $60 per month) is one of the most well known matchmaking sites.
+EHarmony uses "29 dimensions," collected through 256 questions, to predict the potential success of a long-term relationship.
+The questions are grouped into core traits (like emotional temperament, social style and intellect) and vital attributes (like relationship skills, values and family background), and if the questionnaire identifies you as "emotionally unhealthy," you won't be offered membership.

-Chemistry.com (*Est. $50 per month) , an offshoot of Match.com, is a direct competitor of eHarmony.com, but a little cheaper.
+Chemistry.com ($40 per month) , an offshoot of Match.com, is a direct competitor of eHarmony.com, but a little cheaper.
 It virtually copies the eHarmony.com process with a detailed personality test and no searching allowed -- you wait for the service to send you possible matches.
 Chemistry.com's emphasis on compatibility is reflected in the way information on profiles is provided.

 Users complain that the system tends to ignore other factors like demographics and interests.
-Although people at Chemistry.com are clearly more serious about relationships than on a site like Match.com, the dating pool is more limited, especially when compared to competitor eHarmony.com.
+Although people at Chemistry.com are clearly more serious about relationships than those on a site like Match.com, the dating pool is more limited, especially when compared to competitor eHarmony.com.

-PerfectMatch.com (*Est. $60 per month) is unique when compared to its two closest matchmaking site competitors in that it has an extensive compatibility and personality test but also allows members to search profiles themselves, which greatly accelerates the matchmaking process.
-As with eHarmony.com, you can register and take their compatibility test for free.
+PerfectMatch.com ($60 per month) is unusual in that it has an extensive compatibility test and does the matchmaking for you, but it also allows members to search profiles themselves, which greatly accelerates the matchmaking process.
+As with eHarmony.com (Est. $60 per month) , you can register and take the compatibility test for free.
 The system matches personality, lifestyle, values and preferences based on relationship expert Pepper Schwartz's 30 years of experience.